How to Get Car Insurance in 5 Easy Steps

 There are a few different ways to compare auto insurance rates.

-• You can see quotes from multiple companies at once
+See quotes from multiple companies at once (though not every company)

-The quickest way to compare multiple car insurance quotes is by using an online comparison tool.
+The quickest way to compare multiple car insurance quotes is by using an online comparison tool, like on ValuePenguin.

 You'll enter some basic information about yourself and your car.
 Then, you'll get quotes from a handful of insurance companies.

 Even if you prefer to buy car insurance from an agent, using an online quote tool is a great place to start.
-That's because it will give you an idea of how much you can expect to pay for car insurance.
+It will give you an idea of how much you can expect to pay for car insurance from multiple companies.

 Find Cheap Auto Insurance Quotes in Your Area

-• To compare quotes from multiple companies, you'll have to enter the same information for each quote
+To compare quotes from multiple companies, you'll have to do more work on your own for each quote

 Speak with an agent at the insurance company

-You can get auto insurance over the phone by looking up a branch near you and contacting a local agent.
+You can get auto insurance over the phone by visiting the local office of an insurance company like State Farm or Allstate.
 If the company doesn't have an office near you, you can call the main customer service line.

 Shop for car insurance quotes with an independent agent